On the fractional stochastic integration for random non-smooth integrands: Proofs

-{\em Proof of Theorem \ref{ThE}.} We will use the notations from the proof of Theorem \ref{ThRI} with the following amendment: since we consider variable $H\in[1/2,1)$, we include corresponding $H$ as an index for a variable.
+The remaining part of the paper is devoted to the proof of Theorem \ref{ThL}.
+We will use the notations from the proof of Theorem \ref{ThM} with the following amendment: since we consider variable $H\in[1/2,1)$, we include corresponding $H$ as an index for a variable.